liferay/liferay-docs/discover/deployment/articles-dxp/03-maintaining-liferay/02-liferay-enterprise-search/02-marvel.markdown

 There's a *Marvel* entry in the System Settings application (*Control Panel* &rarr; *Configuration* &rarr; *System Settings*) under the Foundation heading.

-![Figure x: The Marvel adapter in Liferay can be configured directly from System Settings.
+![Figure 1: The Marvel adapter in Liferay can be configured directly from System Settings.
 This is most useful during testing and development.](../../../images-dxp/marvel-system-settings.png)

 There are several configuration options for the Marvel adapter plugin.
 While you